google-parfait/tensorflow-federated/docs/api_docs/python/tff/federated_zip.md

 tff.federated_zip(value)
 ```

-Converts a 2-tuple of federated values into a federated 2-tuple value.
+Converts an N-tuple of federated values into a federated N-tuple value.

 #### Args:

-* <b>`value`</b>: A value of a TFF named tuple type with two elements, both of which
+* <b>`value`</b>: A value of a TFF named tuple type, the elements of which are
-    are federated values placed at the `CLIENTS`.
+    federated values placed at the `CLIENTS`.

 #### Returns:

 A federated value placed at the `CLIENTS` in which every member component
-at the given client is a two-element named tuple that consists of the pair
+at the given client is a named tuple that consists of the corresponding
-of the corresponding member components of the elements of `value` residing
-at that client.
+ member components of the elements of `value` residing at that client.

 #### Raises: